Will Benson Preview, Player Props: Reds vs. Guardians

-The Cincinnati Reds, including Will Benson and his .615 slugging percentage over his past 10 games, battle starter Lucas Giolito and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+The Cincinnati Reds, including Will Benson (.241 on-base percentage in past 10 games, 117 points below season-long percentage), take on starting pitcher Shane Bieber and the Cleveland Guardians at Progressive Field, Wednesday at 6:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Pirates.
+In his previous game he had a hitless showing (0-for-3) against the Guardians.

 Sportsbook Promo Codes